CALCRIM No. 1931. Possession of Blank Check: With Intent to Defraud (Pen. Code, § 475(b))

 [or] bank bill) may be real or fictitious.]

-multiple items alleged>.
-You may not ﬁnd the defendant guilty unless you
+alleged>.
+You may not find the defendant guilty unless you all agree that

 New January 2006

-multiple items, the court has a sua sponte duty to instruct on unanimity.
-(See
+items, the court has a sua sponte duty to instruct on unanimity.
+(See People v.

-Give the last bracketed paragraph, inserting the items alleged.
-(See also Bench
+last bracketed paragraph, inserting the items alleged.
+(See also Bench Notes to

 Give the bracketed sentence that begins with “For the purpose of this instruction” if